Usman-Rafique/sentiment-prediction/README.md

 ## Running the Code
 The standalone code is in the file _sentiment_CNN.py_.
-If the
+If the required packages are configured properly, the code should run without any problem.

 ## Disclaimers and Acknowledgements
 I have taken the basic syntax from various existing projects on the web.